How to Make a Chic Butler’s Tray Table from Thrifty Finds

-Creative & affordable ways to use TV tray tables to make chic Butler’s Tray Tables to decorate a home.
+Creative & affordable ways to use TV tables and pretty serving trays to make chic butler’s tray tables to decorate a home.

-Here is my table close up – it is very old – Asian inspired design.
+Here is my butler’s tray table close up – it is very old Asian inspired design.

 With a folding base and removable tray top – a butler’s table can be used in more ways than one.
-They keep a room looking organized as it turns items that might otherwise look cluttered into décor.
+Tray tables keep a room looking organized as it keeps items organized that might otherwise look cluttered into décor.

-I placed a basket on the bottom section to hold rolled towels.
+On this tray table, I placed a basket on the bottom section to hold rolled towels in my guest room.

-If you don’t have an antique butler’s table and like the idea of having one look no further than local yard sales and thrift stores.
+If you don’t have a butler’s table and like the idea of having one, look no further than local yard sales and thrift stores.

 I found these plastic TV tray tables and silver tray at my local thrift store to make my own chic butler’s tray table.
 They look pretty mundane, but with the magic of some spray paint.